 More importantly, you need to understand that your market rivals could be different from your content creator rivals.
 Once you decide to curate your unique identity, you need to consider every booming content creator in your industry.
-Ensure that you include every form of content publisher like online magazines, industry blogs or influencer’s belonging to your area of expertise.
+Ensure that you include every form of content publishers like online magazines, industry blogs or influencer’s belonging to your area of expertise.
 All of these tasks form a part of your competitive research for content.

 Now, comes the important part.
 A strategic plan must aim at the business goals and the exact detailed path you would undertake to achieve them.
 It would be a well-developed plan that will help you decide the outcome of your content marketing efforts, more elaborately – the reach of your content marketing, the method of delivery, the measurement of its results.

-Now, let us look at a detailed step-by-step process on how to go about on developing a strategy.
+Now, let us look at a detailed step-by-step process on how to go about developing a strategy.

 Steps to Create a Comprehensive Content Blueprint

 Step 1: Auditing Content Already present on your website

 There are more than 70 million new posts published every month as per WordPress data, and more than 400 million people viewing content every month.
 There is a gigantic amount of information existing on the internet for your audience to click on, and you need to stand apart by having interesting and interactive content which caters to the audience for their informational needs.

 You need to start off by developing an inventory of all your URLs and metrics.
 SEMrush’s Content Audit Tool is the best way to go about it.
 You can audit the content on your website by entering in a sitemap.xml file and checking your domain structure.
 If your site doesn’t have a sitemap, use a sitemap generating tool to build one.
 Some of the best ones include Slickplan, Dynomapper, Mindnode, etc.